 Set up an e-commerce online store

 If you decide to go the e-commerce route, you’ll need to choose an e-commerce platform to sell your book.
-While it may feel daunting to set up an online store, it’s actually a pretty painless experience thanks to a selection of all-in-one e-commerce platforms like Gumroad, Shopify, or even Etsy.
+While it may feel daunting to set up an online store, it’s actually a pretty painless experience thanks to a selection of all-in-one e-commerce platforms like Shopify or even Etsy.

 You can even go the extra mile and build your own website on a platform like Wix or Squarespace, both of which allow you to set up an online store that supports selling digital products.

 Want to build your online storefront quickly and easily?
 The Leap’s mobile-optimized link-in-bio storefront makes it easy to start selling your ebooks directly to your audience right now.
 Interested?
 Try The Leap for free.

 Before you start selling your ebook, you’ll need to settle on your determined price.
 We recommend scoping out what other content creators are selling their ebooks for.
 Getting a sense of the ebook landscape within your niche can be a helpful guide when setting your pricing terms.